SUP3RMASS1VE/Step-Audio-EditX/README.md

 #### Run with Docker

-You can set up the environment required for running Step-Audio using the provided Dockerfile.
+You can set up the environment required for running Step-Audio-EditX using the provided Dockerfile.

 ```bash
 # build docker